 - Visible environmental hazards – these might include poor lighting, slippery floors, a dirty facility, outdated or unusable equipment (like wheelchairs and walkers), and unsafe or broken furniture.

-For Help with Nursing Home Neglect Injuries Contact Polito & Associates Today
+For Help with Nursing Home Neglect Injuries Contact Polito & Harrington Today